The small business specialists

 You don’t have to register a business name if you use your own name.
 If you choose not to use your own name you will need to register a business name with the Australian Securities and Investments Commission.

 TIP: Before choosing a business name check its availability as a domain name (your website address).
 Even if you don’t plan to set up a website immediately, checking and reserving your domain name can avoid problems later.

-Sole traders pay income tax at personal tax rates
+Sole traders are taxed as individuals and pay income tax at personal rates.